 And while it makes spending your cryptocurrency quick and easy, it isn’t the cheapest option.
 Every single time you make a purchase in your home country, you’ll be charged 2.49% in cryptocurrency exchange fees.
 If you make a transaction in a different country, you’ll be charged another transaction fee too.

 That really sucks.

 As highlighted above, Wirex provides wholesale cryptocurrency exchange rates (with no fees).
 Whenever I’ve bought or traded cryptocurrency with Wirex, I’ve paid no more than 1% in fees.

-If you want a crypto debit card, I’d check out Wirex before the Coinbase Card.
-They’re not perfect, but they are cheaper and I’ve personally never had any problems with them.
+If you want a crypto debit card, I’d check out Wirex before ordering a Coinbase Card.
+They’re not perfect, but they are cheaper and I’ve never had any problems with them.